acdha/restful-bag-server/Use Cases/PennState.rst

 will be stored as bags on disk, so we expect to accumulate a sizable number of bags in the coming years.

-Penn State is a member of the MetaArchive Cooperative and has looked at the functionality provided by its LOCKSS-based network.
-While that model will work for some of our data, the scale and size of our data may be more than the MetaArchive private LOCKSS network can reasonably handle.

 Previously we have discussed bilateral bag replication services with the University of North Texas, primarily for far-off-site disaster recovery purposes.
 We see some benefit of tackling